Tfsmiley/Tfsmiley/README.md

 - 👋 Hi, I’m @Tfsmiley
 - 👀 I’m interested in ...
-Software and Game Development
+Software Website and Game Development
-- 🌱 I’m currently learning ... to make interactive maps in Python
+- 🌱 I’m currently learning ... to make graphs using python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... by email Tyrek16@icloud.com